GalacticalEdge/CSS-Learning/README.md

 However, I might work on a way to make the file render properly on all systems provided they download a .jpg file in this repository and change the CSS file's background-image directory.

 Also note that the navigation bar at the top of the page doesn't actually work as of right now.
 The reason for this is because I have not created specific pages for them as of yet.
 Even if I do and publish them in this repository, you will need to change the 'href' directory to match the directory that you've saved the files on your computer.

+This website is also quite buggy, and I may or may not fix this at some point.